 Amatheon is committed to improving and protecting critical natural resources and operates using sound environmental practices – all of which are vital to the sustainability of agricultural businesses.
 Prior to any developments taking place, Amatheon hires external environmental experts to conduct in-depth Environmental Impact Assessments (EIA).
 These assessments include desk research, site visits, public consultations, scientific studies and are bound to the approval of the respective country’s national environmental management authority.
 As part of the EIA, an Environmental Management Plan is developed to mitigate any risks through monitoring key indicators such as water, soil, air and noise.
-In each of Amatheon’s operating countries, a Sustainable Development Manager is responsible for the environmental compliance of the company.
-Close coordination with the relevant Managing Director ensures executive support of findings and adjustment of operations where necessary.
-Furthermore, Amatheon’s employees are obliged to adhere to our environmental policy.
+In each of Amatheon’s operations, the Management is responsible for the company’s environmental compliance and all employees are obliged to adhere to our Environmental Policy.

-As part of the Outgrower Programme, Amatheon partners with NGOs to teach Conservation Farming methods to smallholder farmer.
+Within the Outgrower Programme, Amatheon partners with NGOs to teach Conservation Farming methods and organic cropping principles to smallholder farmer, including crop rotation, green manures and compost, biological pest control, and mechanical cultivation.
 Conservation Farming aims to replace the Slash-and-Burn farming approach which is still widely used among rural areas in Sub-Saharan Africa.
 Training smallholding farmers helps to protect the soil’s organic matter and water holding capacity, thus improving overall soil structure and fertility.
-Thousands of farmers have been trained to date, contributing to climate change resilience and sustainable rural livelihoods.
+Thousands of farmers have been trained to date, contributing to climate change resilience and sustainable rural livelihoods